 Libby asked: I have a front loading washing machine and cannot get my whites white.
 When replaced with new whites, within 2-3 washings, they are just as grey and dingy.
 I only use HE detergents and have tried different brands, hot water and adding bleach, all to no avail.
 Help!

 With the trend toward front loading washers comes an unfortunate truth: clothes need water to come clean, and lots of it.
 Front load washers use a relatively small amount of water and as such, it has become apparent that dingy whites are a side effect of these types of machines.
-Moreover, a return of grayed fabrics to their former bright white glory isn’t likely to happen.
-There are, however, a few steps you can take to keep whites looking their best.
+However, there are some ways you can restore the items to their former bright white appearance, and many tricks you can use to keep them from becoming dingy again in the future.

 - Don’t overload the machine.
 The fewer items in the load, the more likely they are to get clean.

 - Use the hottest possible water suitable for your load.
 If you don’t want to use hot water every time, using it every few loads can suffice.